 - Car crashes are the leading cause of death for teens;

-- About a quarter (25%) of fatal crashes involve an underage drinking driver;
+- About one third (33%) of fatal crashes involve an underage drinking driver;

 - To reduce alcohol-related fatal crashes among youth, all states have adopted a minimum legal drinking age of 21; and

-- The minimum drinking age laws have saved 31,959 lives.
+- The minimum drinking age laws have saved thousands of lives.

 What if I am with someone who has drunk so much he or she may need medical attention?

 Seek help immediately.
-Unfortunately, it is sometimes possible for someone to have a life-threatening physical reaction to drugs or alcohol: this is known as an overdose.
+Unfortunately, it is possible for someone to have a life-threatening physical reaction to drugs or alcohol; this is known as an overdose.
 It is critical that someone who is having this sort of reaction get immediate medical attention, as that person may die if left untreated.

 What are some strategies for staying “safe and sober?”